WHO CAN BE A FISCAL SPONSOR?

-Once we have a signed contract on file, we’ll set you up on our website so that you can start receiving online (tax-deductible!) donations.
+Once we have your signed contract, we’ll create a page on our website where you can receive online (tax-deductible!) donations.
 We’ll also hook you up with helpful information/tools to start your sponsorship on the right foot.
 Then, let us know when you’re getting your grant proposal or other fundraisers together (we require 30 days notice).
 We want to know your materials are legally acceptable, and grantors will almost always need some paperwork from us before you turn in proposals.

 WE GOT THE GRANT BUT THE CHECK IS MADE OUT TO FRESH ARTS.
 HOW DO WE GET OUR MONEY?

 Grants and donations MUST be made out to or processed by a fiscal sponsor organization to be tax deductible.
 Send checks, with your project name in the memo, to Fresh Arts for deposit.
 We will deposit your funds and hold them for you in a separate checking account.
-To get those funds back from us, fill out a disbursement request form online (attaching valid receipts and/or invoices), and we will send you a check.
-We process deposits and cut checks once every 2 weeks – the checks are then mailed to the project manager.
+To use those funds, fill out a disbursement request online (attaching valid receipts and/or invoices), and we will send funds to the project manager via Bill.com within 10 days of approval.
 Part of the approval process for disbursement requests is validating that the submitted receipts fit with the non-profit purpose of the project and any spending rules specific to your grant funders.
 Fresh Arts reserves the right to reject requests that do not meet these guidelines and ask for other expense documentation.

 DOES FRESH ARTS HAVE CONTROL OF MY CREATIVE CONTENT AND INTELLECTUAL PROPERTY?